tokio97/enchant.js-mine-/SquidDodge/Readme.md

 changes from original:

-new art and music/sound
+new art and music/sound,
-scrolling background
+scrolling background,
 added twitter for score